 From research grants, to exciting discoveries and treatment breakthroughs, read the latest research news from the Melanoma Institute Australia team as we work tirelessly towards our goal of zero deaths from melanoma.

-The pre-surgery use of combination immunotherapy as frontline treatment for high risk melanoma will soon be listed on the Pharmaceutical Benefits Scheme (PBS) and subsidised for all Australian patients.
+The pre-surgery use of combination immunotherapy as frontline treatment for high risk melanoma is now listed on the Pharmaceutical Benefits Scheme (PBS) and subsidised for all Australian patients.

 NHMRC grants for UNCUT and Automate Me clinical trials